Case Study of a Patient with Complex Health Needs

 This assignment reviews a case study of a patient with complex health needs.
 The care that was provided will be analyzed and evaluated.
 The objective is to highlight how complex health needs pose challenges for healthcare professionals.
 The pathological processes will be briefly explored to show how the patient’s care needs have occurred.
 The care that has been provided in the care study will be evaluated with supporting evidence, including legislation, policy, and guidelines.
 The patient’s health has been approached holistically and has been viewed as an individual (Brooker,2007) to ensure this, behavioral, cultural, and social aspects of care will all be evaluated to determine how these factors have impacted the patient’s care.

 Complexity is defined as ‘consisting of many different and connecting parts’ (Oxford Dictionary, 2010).
-When applying complexity to the healthcare setting, complexity raises many challenges for healthcare professionals and can have an effect on the patient’s care.
-Rankin and Regon (2004) explain complexity to compromise of both breadth and depth of care, referring to the complications and vastness of the healthcare providing.
+When applying complexity to the healthcare setting, complexity raises many challenges for healthcare professionals and can affect the patient’s care.
+Rankin and Regon (2004) explain complexity to compromise of both breadth and depth of care, referring to the complications and vastness of healthcare providing.
 Complexity theory is important within the nursing profession as it provides a framework that is said to be far more holistic and realistic (anonymous author, 2012).

 There are many different definitions of what leg ulcers are, Nelson, Cullum, and Jones (2006) suggest that an ulcer is the loss of skin on the leg or foot, which usually takes longer than six weeks to heal.
 In the case study Tom is suffering from a venous leg ulcer due to previous intravenous drug use.
 Venous leg ulcers occur from venous valve incompetency and calf muscle insufficiency; therefore, this leads to venous stasis and hypertension.
 The final result of this pathological process is that the microcirculatory changes and causes localized ischemia (SIGN, 2010).
 This process can be continuous and the ulcer can reoccur and change in shape.